Updated: December 13, 2019

 Issue: Some critics of public pensions maintain that the current 9 percent paycheck contribution made by active TRS members does not “pay for” the member’s entire benefit when he or she retires.
-In particular, critics say that teacher contributions did not increase to correspond with and offset all of the benefit increases approved by the General Assembly since 1970, when a pension protection clause was added to the Illinois Constitution.
+In particular, critics say that teacher contributions have not increased to correspond with and offset all of the benefit increases approved by the General Assembly since 1970, when a pension protection clause was added to the Illinois Constitution.

-From the beginning of TRS in 1939 until the creation of Tier II in 2011, teacher contributions were never intended to fund 100 percent of a member’s retirement annuity.
-The benefit was designed to be a shared responsibility of the members and the employers, which in the case of TRS are school districts and state government.
+From the beginning of TRS in 1939 until the creation of Tier 2 in 2011, teacher contributions were never intended to fund 100 percent of a member’s retirement annuity.
+The benefit is designed to be a shared responsibility of the members and the employers, which in the case of TRS are school districts and state government.
 TRS is responsible for investing these contributions and adding all investment returns to the trust fund to enhance its ability to pay member benefits.

 The state, by law, assumes the lion’s share of the employer’s cost for Tier 1 because state government requires all active public school teachers outside of the city of Chicago to be TRS members.
 In addition, all public school districts are creations of state government.
 With Tier 2, the General Assembly changed the relationship and mandated that the members pay the entire cost of their benefits.

 Here’s how it breaks down: The state’s total annual contribution for TRS in fiscal year 2019 was $4.5 billion, or 42.5 percent of the total $10.6 billion in salaries earned by all TRS members.
 However, that $4.5 billion was composed of $1.2 billion to cover the actual annual cost of pensions and $3.8 billion to help pay off the System’s unfunded liability.

 Active TRS members contributed $964 million in FY 2019.
 Local school districts contributed $88.5 million.